Extraordinary experiences with raptors make for deep thoughts (refreshed Nov 2022)

 The reintroduction of raptors is an attractive well-researched idea.
 Intraguild predation* of native smaller raptor is an unattractive under-researched idea.

-Kes nervous
+Kes is nervous

-Prof Ian Newton on Raptors and grouse moorlands – 2020.
 My guest blog for RSPB on bird crime – 2016

 Do ‘well-fed raptors lay more eggs’? see Conservation Evidence research papers

-some relevant letters published in The Times: feeding red kite and kites and aircraft – WT eagle and barn owls
+some of my letters published in The Times: feeding red kites | kites and aircraft | WT eagle | barn owls

 Most predators kill other predators.
 The seminal studies of wolf on Isle Royale recorded wolves abandoning pursuit of moose calves in favour of killing coyote, which were not eaten.
 Tigers kill diminutive wild cats.
 Lions kill cheetah and leopard.
 The list goes on closer to home and in my own experience: ravens take buzzard and red kite nestlings, tawny owls eat kestrel chicks (caught on nest cam), golden eagles kill peregrines (read the papers on peregrine reintroduction in the US Rockies) and I have seen a male sparrow hawk kill and eat another male sparrow hawk.